 Apart from regular sauces and ingredients that go in the wok for stir fry, you need two little unusual ingredients that you might not have in your kitchen on any regular day.
 Thai basil and Thai bird eye chilis.
 Make a quick call to your nearest Asian store to see if they carry them so you can make this Thai specialty.

-Whenever we have a lot of Thai basil in the fridge, our first go to dish is our very popular Thai Basil Chicken, known as Pad Krapow Gai.
+Whenever I have a lot of Thai basil in the fridge, my first go to dish is my very popular Thai Basil Chicken, known as Pad Krapow Gai.
 I just have to make it, it’s that addictive.

 What is Thai Basil?

-With an anise or black licorice flavor, it has a purple stem, purple flowers, and thin, dark green leaves.
-It’s used in Southeast Asian cuisine, including Thai, Cambodian, and Vietnamese recipes.
+It has a cool anise or black licorice taste and looks pretty with its purple stem, flowers, and dark green leaves.
+People use it a lot in Southeast Asian cooking, like in Thai, Cambodian, and Vietnamese dishes.

 - Thai Basil – hence the name… 🙂 This is the most important ingredient, as it will make this fried rice more distinctive.
 Try to hunt it down, I find its in the refrigerated section of most of Asian grocery stores.
 In a pinch, you can use regular basil.